-Class D or D1 Passenger Carrying Vehicle Licence - If you are looking for work for the 2022 season, don't yet have a D or D1 licence, but have begun the process, then feel free to apply.
+Class D or D1 Passenger Carrying Vehicle Licence - If you are looking for work for the 2023 and 2024 season, don't yet have a D or D1 licence, but have begun the process, then feel free to apply.
 (Vagabond will also partially assist financially with the cost obtaining the D1 licence.
 This support is paid after the successful applicant’s first touring season).

 Tourism or touring experience would be an advantage but not essential.
 Customer service experience is also handy.

 A ‘People Person’- Patient, outgoing, independent, with initiative, reliable, punctual, personable.
 You don’t have to be the life and soul of the party, but good interpersonal skills are a must.

 - Successful candidates will be provided with extensive training including: